Skip to content

 SubjectFactory

-SubjectFactory is an interface for creating LazyFlowSubject and LazyCache instances.
+SubjectFactory is an interface for creating LazyFlowSubject instances.
 Use it instead of calling LazyFlowSubject.create {} directly.

 Testability